Kamal03102006/Group3_S126_HIT237-_Building-Interactive-Software/GROUP-CONTRACT-GROUP-3.md

 If any AI-generated code is unclear or incorrect, it will be revised or removed and not included in the final submission.

 7) Contract Amendments - This contract may be updated if circumstances change during the semester.
 Any amendment must be discussed during a group meeting and agreed upon by all members.
 Changes must be recorded as a new commit in the GitHub repository.
 This ensures the contract remains a living document.
+8) Amendments - Any change to this contract in future must be approved and discussed by all the team members.

 SECTION 2: Milestones and Checkpoints
 1) Milestone 1 - Project Setup (Create shared GitHub repository, write and submit the group contract that is Assessment 1, set up communication tools like Microsoft Teams, GitHub Issues)